 96. How amounts recovered to be applied

-(1) The Sheriff is to apply the money from the sale of property under a warrant (the proceeds) in accordance with this section.
+(1) The Sheriff is to apply the money recovered under a warrant (the proceeds) in accordance with this section.

-(2) Firstly, the proceeds are to be applied in the payment of the expenses of, and incidental to, the sale and any attempted sale of the property.
+(2) Firstly, if the money is recovered from the sale of property under the warrant, the proceeds are to be applied in the payment of the expenses of, and incidental to, the sale and any attempted sale of the property.

 (3) Secondly, subject to —